A lot or a little?

 What parents need to know

-Parents need to know that this installment of the Batman movie franchise deals with the deaths of both Bruce and Dick's parents, that Batman and his pals are placed in jeopardy several times; at one point, the Caped Crusader is believed to have been buried alive, and that when Batman finally does catch his opponents, he kills them rather than bringing them to justice.
+Parents need to know that Batman Forever is the 1995 installment of the Batman movie franchise.
+This movie goes into the deaths of both Bruce and Dick's parents, with flashback scenes showing Bruce's father shot and killed on the street while a young Bruce watches in horror.
+Batman and his pals are placed in jeopardy several times; at one point, the Caped Crusader is believed to have been buried alive, and that when Batman finally does catch his opponents, he kills them rather than bringing them to justice.
+Vengeance is a recurring theme to the movie.
+Some of the imagery (directed by Tim Burton) might be too scary for younger and more sensitive viewers.
+The Riddler brags of how he can now read the sexual fantasies in the minds of everyone in Gotham thanks to his latest invention.
+"Hell" is used occasionally.
+The Riddler uses the word "Joygasm."

 What's the story?